COMP2160-Game-Development/Prac-03/README.md

 }
 ```

-The player should start in the OnGround state, so its speed should be zero.
+The player should start in the `OnGround` state, so its speed should be zero.
 First, set the state in the Start() method:

 ```
 jumpState = JumpState.OnGround;
 ```

-Then, there are two things we need to add to our OnGround state: we need to set the speed variable, and figure out how to transition from OnGround to Jumping.
+Then, there are two things we need to add to our `OnGround` state: we need to set the speed variable, and figure out how to transition from `OnGround` to `Jumping`.
 We'll let you take care of the former.

 For jumping itself, we need to decide if we want to take an event-driven or polling approach to handling inputs here.
 There is no exact right answer, but generally speaking, if we are using explicit state machines we want to handle our transitions inside of them as much as possible.
 An event-driven approach would necessitate, well, events.
 So, we're going to use polling here.